noeltock/hammy/readme.txt

 = Breakpoints example? =

-If your website is 960px wide, but the content (#content) is only 600px, then `600` is your last breakpoint.
-If the next smaller size is iPhone landscape (where the sidebar gets pushed under) and you have a 10px margin on either side, that breakpoint is `460` (480 minus 20), and so forth.
+If your website is 960px wide, but the content (#content) is only 600px, then `600` is your largest breakpoint.
+If the next smaller size is iPhone landscape (where the sidebar is also positioned underneath the content) and you have a 10px margin on either side, that breakpoint is `460` (480 minus 20), and so forth.

 At the end, your breakpoints may look like `300,460,600`

 = It doesn't work with this gallery plugin or something else, what to do? =

-I'll add the ability to add classes/ID's to ignore, but please let me know of any edge-cases on the [Hammy forums](http://wordpress.org/support/plugin/hammy)
+You have the ability to ignore certain classes (i.e. ".gallery-thumb"), but please let me know of any edge-cases on the [Hammy forums](http://wordpress.org/support/plugin/hammy)

 = How is Hammy constructed? =